jaescalo/akamai-pipeline-cloudbuild/README.md

 ![](https://codebuild.us-east-2.amazonaws.com/badges?uuid=eyJlbmNyeXB0ZWREYXRhIjoidFd4Zk1yMWRhMS9yTEtLeVJDeVRuUlJvK1NRODN2TGY1eE0yVW9ZaStOeHhkQ3laWnpkbFVWWmVWL0RLaE1xaHIvUFBGVktlMWFXT1lPNkN2akJKbldvPSIsIml2UGFyYW1ldGVyU3BlYyI6IkEwRHBidVBkS3U2ZEVsVTMiLCJtYXRlcmlhbFNldFNlcmlhbCI6MX0%3D&branch=main)

-# Akamai Property Manager Demo Pipeline in AWS CodeBuild
+# Akamai Property Manager Pipeline with Onboarding Option in AWS CodeBuild

-This is a demo on how to manage existing Akamai properties as code by leveraging "Akamai Pipeline" CLI framework which allows to:
+This is a demo on how to onboard and manage Akamai properties as code by leveraging "Akamai Pipeline" CLI framework which allows to:

 * Break an existing property into JSON snippets
 * Parameterize the builds for the different environments by using the variables JSON files.